The Great Lakes State

 Key Michigan Boating Facts

-• Registration Required: All motorized boats must be registered with the Michigan Secretary of State (SOS)
+• Registration Required: All motorized boats and sailboats over 20 feet must be registered with the Michigan DNR (via Secretary of State)

-• Sales Tax: Michigan charges a flat 6% sales tax on boat purchases with no cap or boat-specific exemptions
+• 6% Flat Sales Tax: Michigan charges 6 percent state sales tax with no local add-on and no cap

-• Boater Education: Anyone born after June 30, 1996 must complete a boating safety course to operate boats over 6 hp
+• Boater Education: Born after June 30, 1996: must complete a boating safety course to operate a motorboat; under 14 additional age restrictions apply for PWC

-• Watercraft Control Numbers: Michigan registration numbers must be displayed on both sides of the bow
+• Three-Year Registration: Registrations run three years.
+Stickers must be displayed on both sides of the bow

 Michigan Boat Loan Rates by Credit Score